JJ/granada-off/text/haunted.md

 operate in 1910 under the name *Bosque de la Alhambra*, or "Alhambra forest", but it remained in operation only for a couple of years.
-It had to close due to the chill and dampness that pervaded all rooms, which made for a romantic, albeit uncomfortable, accomodation.
+It had to close due to the chill and dampness that pervaded all rooms, which made for a romantic, albeit uncomfortable, accommodation.
 Since it was placed in the slopes of the Alhambra hill, there was absolutely no sun shining on it from September to March.